StroeerSE/StroeerBeaconSDK_Android/README.md

     }
 }
 ```
-2. add the following lines to the "build.gradle"-file of the app-module.
+Then add the following lines to the "build.gradle"-file of the app-module.
 Be aware that you might have to update the version numbers according to the aars you found in the demo-application.
 ```bash
 dependencies {
     compile('de.stroeer:stroeerProxitySdk:1.6.x-StripDown@aar')